cgeils25/Bulk_Chemical_Similarity_Search/README.md

 ## Tests

-For each of the commands in 'Usage' (aside from `source run_full_pipeline.sh`), add the --test flag to the end of the command to run a smaller version of the workflow for testing purposes.
+For each of the commands in 'Usage', add the --test flag to the end of the command to run a smaller version of the workflow for testing purposes.

 Example: